Klamath Basin

 Restoring the Klamath Basin

-The Klamath Basin has been called the Everglades of the West.
-Six spectacular Wildlife Refuges dot the basin.
-Hundreds of thousands of migratory birds rely on the basin wetlands.
-Large numbers of bald eagles forage in the basin in the winter.
+Hundreds of thousands of migratory birds rely on the basin’s wetlands, and large numbers of bald eagles forage in the basin during the winter months.

 Klamath Marsh National Wildlife Refuge